 Q6.
-Any other evidence that you wish to provide which is not covered by the previous answers.
+Please provide detail of any other evidence that you feel is relevant but has not been covered in your previous answers.

-- 1. This final section is the applicant's opportunity to mention any other relevant technical knowledge or understanding to Masters level gained during his/her career, not mentioned in any of the previous sections and that does not fit naturally within the scope of the other questions.
+- 1. This final section is the applicant's opportunity to mention any other relevant technical knowledge or understanding to Masters level gained during their career, not mentioned in any of the previous sections and that does not fit naturally within the scope of the other questions.
 Rather like the previous section, it is not a requirement to complete this section, if there is nothing else to say and, as before, is very much a 'scene setter' to assist the CLA Assessors get a 'feel for' how the candidate's career has progressed more generally.
-The most relevant information will relate to evidence of technical knowledge at the relevant level, and so, examples might include: - the applicant has lectured as an industrialist on a university course - the applicant has written/spoken to technical papers at a conference - the applicant offers/applies technical expertise outside the work environment - the applicant has given a presentation to students or at an IAgrE event - the applicant has contributed to standards or best practice within the workplace
+The most relevant information will relate to evidence of technical knowledge at the relevant level, and so, examples might include: - the applicant has lectured as an industrialist on a university course - the applicant has written technical papers and/or presented at a conference - the applicant offers/applies technical expertise outside the work environment - the applicant has given a presentation to students or at an IAgrE event - the applicant has contributed to standards or best practice within the workplace